Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 - The main entrance to the site includes parking, the entrance area, a visitor service station, and an accessible restroom.

 There is also a wheelchair-accessible trail along Nahal David Stream.
-The track is about half a kilometer long. - The parking near the ancient synagogue and the movement through the archeological site on foot are on a well-paved path.
+The track is about half a kilometer long. - Parking near the ancient synagogue and walking through the archeological site are on a well-paved path.

 Also, service animals are not permitted in the Ein Gedi Nature Reserve.
 Animals may be left in a cage at the reserve entrance for a visit.